UC-MACSS/persp-analysis/students/pezzuto_john/Pezzuto_Final.md

 **Leverage Computational Methods**

-•	Since the researchers stated that Airbnb was not willing to work with them for this experiment, the researchers likely created their dataset through webscraping.
+•	Since the researchers stated that Airbnb was not willing to work with them for this study, the researchers likely created their dataset through webscraping.

 •	The researchers also used Amazon MTurk to go through a lot menial tasks like determining the race of hosts and determining the quality of properties

 ### Effectiveness of Research Design

 I would consider this a very effective research design to determine price differences between black, and non-white, Airbnb landlords.
 The researchers were able to control for all attributes that are readily observable to potential tenant browsing listings on Airbnb, which in my opinion, makes this observational study statistically valid.
 One weakness of this study was that researchers were not about to infer anything about the type of discrimination (taste-based or statistical discrimination).
-The results could also be confounded if black people do not share their photos on Airbnb, because this study only looked at users with Airbnb photos.
+The results could also be confounded if black people do not share their photos on Airbnb, because this study only considered users with Airbnb photos as black (if they actually were).
 This study was limited to only looking at the supply of hosts on Airbnb and did not factor demand.

 Generally speaking, observational designs like the one used in this study are preferred when people can’t use questionnaires and interviews to gather data.
 The observational design in this study was advantageous, because it is like Airbnb hosts would not likely want to answer surveys.

-In regards to *Salganik's characteristics of big data* this experiment can be defined as being big and non-reactive (the always-on was not relevant).
-However, as this experiment may have struggled with incompleteness, & perhaps some degree of sensitivity, if the results were to leak (though most of the information seems to have been publically available).
-As mentioned in the paper, Airbnb was not receptive to working with the experimenters about the “demand side” of the model, so the researchers did face challenges with inaccessibility as well.
+In regards to *Salganik's characteristics of big data* this study can be defined as being big and non-reactive because of the data set of New York landlords.
+However, as this study may have struggled with incompleteness, & perhaps some degree of sensitivity, because of the information about hosts including pictures (though most of the information seems to have been publically available).
+As mentioned in the paper, Airbnb was not receptive to working with the researchers about the “demand side” of the model, so the researchers did face challenges with inaccessibility as well.

 This study did not attempt to prove causality.
 There were no treatment effects.